EricMontague/SponsorMatch/README.md

 # SponsorMatch
-A short description: A Flask application that connects event organizers and companies looking to sponsor events.
+After reading Miguel Grinberg's Flask: Web Development, I wanted to build off of the concepts from his book and build my own Flask application.
+After reading about how it can be difficult for event organizers to find sponsors for their events, I decided to create a small project whose goal was to solve this problem.
+As the short description at the top says, SponsorMatch is an application that connects event organizers with companies who are looking to sponsor events.
+Building this application has been a great learning experience and my goal is to continue to polish it and possibly add new features in the future.

 ### Features
  - Organizers can create events as well as sponsorship packages that can be purchased in the app by potential sponsors through the Stripe API.